RLFCRF FUNDING OPPORTUNITIES

 The Robert L. Fine Cancer Research Foundation will distribute 2 awards every other year to outstanding young scientists dedicated to basic and translational pancreatic cancer research.
 The grant is intended to support research projects that can be carried out in a short period of time with limited resources.
 The topic of the requested grant applications will be for innovative translational pancreatic cancer research that focuses on bench to bedside advances.
 The grant mechanism supports different types of basic and translational projects including pilot and feasibility studies, self-contained research projects, development of new research methodology and development of new research technology.
 This grant does not support solely clinical research.

 Monetary awards will be granted to research projects written in response to a once yearly Funding Opportunity Announcement (FOA).
 The grant amount will be $250,000 to cover direct costs only.
 The length of the grant will be for two years payable in yearly installments.
 Pre-award costs are allowable, up to 30 days prior to the grant initiation date; however the incurrence of pre-award costs imposes no obligation on the foundation to grant the award.
+Funding for awardees will start January 1, 2023.

 Public or private institutions, such as universities, colleges, hospitals and laboratories as well as other non-profit organizations